RakibAlom/GeoSlug-Pro/readme.md

-# GeoSlug Pro – Bulk Keyword + Location URL Generator
+# GeoSlug Pro - Bulk URL Generator for SEO

 GeoSlug Pro is a powerful **bulk URL generator** that combines **keywords** with **locations** to generate SEO-optimized, slug-based URLs.
 It’s perfect for local search marketing, dynamic landing pages, or programmatic SEO.